-Mistrials are trials that are not successfully completed.
-A mistrial may become necessary when something occurs that greatly affects the fundamental fairness of the trial.
-The most common source of a mistrial is the failure of the jury to return a unanimous verdict (a hung jury).
+Mistrials are trials before a judge or jury that the judge has permanently halted mid-trial.
+The most common source of a mistrial is the jury’s failure to return a unanimous verdict (a situation known as a hung jury).
 Another example is when an attorney or a witness makes prejudicial statements that can't be corrected even by telling the jurors to disregard the statements.
 Serious misconduct by a party will also warrant a mistrial.
-A rising source of mistrials is when jurors are caught researching their case on the internet.
+Judges may also declare a mistrial upon learning that jurors have researched the case on their own on the Internet.

 Questions for Your Attorney

-- What happens if the prosecutor creates the situation that gives rise to the mistrial?
+- What happens if the prosecutor deliberately creates the situation that gives rise to the mistrial?

 - Will a judge grant a motion for a mistrial after the case has gone to the jury, but before a verdict has been announced?